 Want to avoid more of this aggravation?

 Be informed.
 22 years of experience tells us what’s effective in helping people.
 Get on the right track immediately with our:

-Our Information Packs are produced for people precisely in your predicament.
+Information Packs were produced for people precisely in your predicament.
 You cannot afford not to have one.

-Our Q&A Sessions are consultations by telephone with one of the MEAG Team.
+Q&A Sessions are personal consultations by telephone with one of the MEAG Team.
 You will not get a cross-section of such in-depth knowledge anywhere else.
 You need to book in.
 Hit the link above.

 TIP: You especially need this before having a meeting at the hospital, or you’ll be walking into their trap.

-Our Bad Medicine pack is a shocking indictment of the failures of the medical regulators to protect the public and weed out bad doctors.
+Bad Medicine is a shocking indictment of the failures of governments to protect the public and weed out bad doctors and nurses.

 Hundreds of thousands of Australians are adversely affected by medical error each year; thousands die unnecessarily.
 This creates demands for our specialised expertise, which never ceases.

-We provide this unique expertise in exchange for a contribution to our organisation.
+We provide this unique expertise in exchange for a contribution to our charitable organization.

-Whilst investigating cases, reporting medical treatment deaths to coroners and criminal behaviour to police, monitoring error-prone hospitals, exposing hospital disasters and government cover-ups in media exposés, we receive thousands of emails and just as many documents.
+Whilst investigating cases, reporting medical treatment deaths to coroners and criminal behaviour to police, monitoring error-prone hospitals, exposing medical and hospital disasters and government cover-ups in media exposés, we receive thousands of emails and just as many documents.
 This means we cannot answer your questions by email.
 If we did, we would not be able to do anything else.

 Take the reins and be in control

-The key to getting on top of a medical disaster is being organised; that is how Medical Error Action Group can help you help yourself.
+The key to getting on top of your medical matter is being organised; that is how Medical Error Action Group can help you help yourself.